(Last Updated on : 18/11/2017)

-The Kronos earrings in the Metropolitan Museum of Art, provides striking evidence of the finest pieces of ancient Indian jewellery known till date.
-Their excavation place is not known but it has been pointed out that the Chakravarti or World Emperor, on the famous relief from Jaggayyapeta in eastern Andhra during the first century BC, wears very similar earrings.
-However, most of the information about gold used in ancient India is derived either from the excavated material from early sites or the visual record provided by countless carvings and also from more rarely painted representations of richly adorned gods and goddesses from the third to fourth centuries BC onwards.
-In fact even during the Vedic Period it has been found that there has been ample mention of gold.
+The earrings in the Metropolitan Museum of Art, provides striking evidence of the finest pieces of ancient Indian jewellery known till date.
+However, most of the information about gold used in ancient India is derived either from the excavated material from early sites or the visual record provided by countless carvings and also from more rarely painted representations of richly adorned gods and goddesses from the 3rd to 4th centuries BC onwards.

 Jewellery in the Indus Valley Civilization